Karunabist/learning/README.md

 ### Statistics

-Statistics (from German: Statistik, orig. "description of a state, a country") is the discipline that concerns the collection, organization, analysis, interpretation, and presentation of data.
+- Statistics (from German: Statistik, orig. "description of a state, a country") is the discipline that concerns the collection, organization, analysis, interpretation, and presentation of data.
+- Descriptive statistics: Space is data calculate mean,variance,distributation.. from data
+- Inferential statistics: Inference data from mean,variance,distributation...

 ####  Descriptive statistics